fboxf/C_A_Modern_Approach_Prog_Projects/README.md

 # C - A Modern Approach Programming Projects

-Some of the programming projects for C A Modern Approach by K N King
+Programming projects for C - A Modern Approach by K N King.
+Work is my own, credit where external information used.